What to Expect in an Arraignment or Trial

 Charges are Proven TRUE

-If the charges brought against the juvenile are proven untrue, the case will be dismissed.
+If the charges brought against the minor are not proven to be true, the case will be closed.
 Although the record will show that a referral to court has been made, it will also indicate that the charges brought against the juvenile were found to be not true.
+A juvenile may be eligible for expungement of this charge under Utah Code 80-6-1004.4